Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

-Yeah.
-So I’ll start.
-And then Heather has spent a lot of time thinking about this and preparing us for the future.
 Disaster response has changed a lot.
 If you just go back to the earthquake in 2010 in Haiti, there was a lot of good that was accomplished there, but there was a lot of bad.
-And that led to some fundamental change in global humanitarian work, which ultimately resulted in the World Health Organization taking a leadership role on international responses.
-And so if you look at how those responses happen now if the country doesn’t ask for aid, the WHO does not bring teams in, and if the country does ask for aid under the WHO umbrella, you have to be part of the WHO system of classified responders, which hard part is one of those.
-So that’s lead to, unfortunately when you have disasters, people are vulnerable and the vulnerable can attract bad actors.
+This led to a fundamental change in global humanitarian work, ultimately resulting in the World Health Organization (WHO) taking a leadership role in international responses.
+And so, if you look at how those responses happen now, if the country doesn’t ask for aid, the WHO does not bring teams in, and if the country does ask for aid under the WHO umbrella, you have to be part of the WHO system of classified responders.
+So that’s led to, unfortunately, when you have disasters, people are vulnerable, and the vulnerable can attract bad actors.

 Kim Carroll: